Visko93/booking/README.md

 ### Separation of Concerns

 The `BookingActions` component focuses solely on managing the form and form submission logic.
 It abstracts away the complexities of handling form data and communicates with the `BookingStore` through a callback.
 This separation of concerns makes the code more maintainable and testable.

+## Testing the Booking App

+### Cypress End-to-End Testing

+The Booking App is thoroughly tested using [Cypress](https://www.cypress.io/), an end-to-end testing framework.
+Cypress allows us to simulate user interactions and verify that the application functions as expected.

+#### Basic Functions

+1. **Writes a Title**

+   - The test visits the app, finds the title input, writes a title, and verifies that the input value matches the entered title.

+2. **Selects a Date**

+   - This test simulates selecting initial and final dates in the date range picker.
+It verifies that the selected dates are displayed correctly.

+3. **Selects a Destination**

+   - In this test, the app selects a destination from the dropdown list by typing and clicking on an option.

+#### Create Booking

+4. **Submit a Booking**

+   - This test covers the complete process of creating a booking.
+It fills in the title, selects a date range, and chooses a destination.
+Then, it clicks the submit button and checks if the booking is successfully created.

+Additional tests should be added to cover error handling, validation, edge cases, and unit testing, but I've choose not to implement it due time constrains.